 - There’s often loads of perks for volunteers like your own private campsite with better facilities like showers and staff catering.

-- You get to see the inner workings of the event… maybe even meet famous people!
+- You get to see the inner workings of an event… maybe even meet the artists!

 Things to think about before signing up to volunteer: